albertjk/The-School-App/README.md

 ## Overview

-This repository contains the code for The School App I developed in a team working together with Christina Shiamma and Tien Yu Lo in spring 2020 while studying at the University of Southampton.
+This repository contains the code for The School App I developed in a team working together with [Christina Shiamma](https://github.com/cshiam02) and [Tien-Yu Lo](https://github.com/yoyo27429) in May 2020 while studying at the University of Southampton.
 The aim of this project was to develop a mobile application to provide a platform for simple and convenient communication between a school, its students and their parents.
 The goal was to develop a native Android application, which provides an interactive environment, enabling the school administrator to provide updates on various events and activities to both the students and their parents.

 ## Features